DesmetQuentin/seastersdb/docs/user-guide/download.rst

 To configure a remote with ``rclone``, we need a link, login and password.
 Let us retrieve those on sDrive.

 #.
-Go online and login to your sDrive account;
+Go online and login to your sDrive account
 #.
-Click "File settings" in the lower left corner;
+Click "File settings" in the lower left corner
 #.
-In the WebDAV section: **save the link**;
+In the WebDAV section: **save the link**
 #.
-Click the link below that indicates something to do with 2FA;
+Click the link below that indicates something to do with 2FA
 #.
-Create a new app password with a name relating to the machine you will connect from;
+Create a new app password with a name relating to the machine you will connect from
 #.
-A pop-up appears: save the provided **login** and **password**.
+A pop-up appears: save the provided **login** and **password**

 Configure ``rclone``
 ~~~~~~~~~~~~~~~~~~~~

-TODO
+#.
+Run ``rclone config``
+#.
+Create a new remote (e.g., with name "sdrive")
+#.
+Follow to the instructions: you should choose stuff relating to "WebDAV", and enter
+   the link, login and password you've previously saved
+#.
+No bearer token
+#.
+No advanced config

 Download & update
 ~~~~~~~~~~~~~~~~~

-We can now use `rclone copy <https://rclone.org/commands/rclone_copy/>`_ to download our database locally, from the ``seasters`` remote we have registered.
+We can now use `rclone copy <https://rclone.org/commands/rclone_copy/>`_ to download our database locally, from the ``sdrive`` remote we have registered.
 We recommend the following (changing the paths adequately):

 .. code:: shell

-   rclone copy seasters:/Database /path/to/SEASTERS --verbose --stats=5s --stats-one-line > rclone.log 2>&1 &
+   rclone copy sdrive:/DR14_UMR5566_SEASTERS/Database /path/to/SEASTERS --verbose --stats=5s --stats-one-line > rclone.log 2>&1 &

 .. error::